justinmeiners/efficient-programming-with-components/10_binary_counter.md

         l_1  a_1  b_1   |_ l_2   a_2  b_2

     An **overflow** is when the last adder has a non-zero carry.

-[^hint-for-counter]: If you are unfamiliar with assocativity or the
-    algorithm is a bit unclear, don't worry.
-    Working through a few concrete applications will help, such as one of the exercises here.
-    The next lesson also goes through one.

-    It also took me a while to understand the first time seeing it.
-    However, after sharing it with my genius friend [Ryan](https://github.com/rpendleton) he immediately wrote a version of merge sort, without any suggestion that was possible!

 [^errors]: Numerical floating point calculation
     is a subtle subject, but the basic issue Alex is